Latest Report - July 4, 2012

 November 4, 2011

 Corp of Engineers declares campgrounds substantially finished.
-With the exception of some minor cleanup and little things, grass planting that has to be done after Nov. and some additional tree planting that might not happen until spring, the campgrounds and day use areas are declared completed.
+With the exception of some minor cleanup and little things, grass planting that has to be done after Nov. and some additional decorative tree planting that might not happen until spring, the campgrounds and day use areas are declared completed.
+Larger trees yet to be moved to provide shade.
 Contractor still has equipment to remove.
 A couple of new pictures under Aug./Sept. of Campground

 October 19, 2011